Why is There a Statute of Limitations on Talc Cancer Lawsuits?

 There are statutory limits established for most criminal and civil cases in the United States.
 Statutes of limitations are put in place in order to have a fair playing field for all parties and not let the matter drag on indefinitely.

 Courts in the U.S. have tight controls that limit civil lawsuits and compensation claims.
-Statutes of limitations are designed to make legal actions occur in a reasonable period of time and to offer protections to defendants in civil lawsuits.
+Statutes of limitations are designed to make legal actions occur in a reasonable period of time and to offer protection to defendants in civil lawsuits.

 What Factors Can Affect the Statute of Limitations?